ULHPC/tutorials/basic/scheduling/README.md

         (access)$> srun -p interactive --qos debug --pty bash

-  Notice that with no other parameters, srun gave you one resource for 1 hour.
+  Notice that with no other parameters, srun gave you one resource for 30 minutes.
 You were also directly connected to the node you reserved with an interactive shell.
   Now exit the reservation (`exit` command or CTRL-D)

   When you run exit, you are disconnected and your reservation is terminated.